brucedkyle/architectures/docs/sustainability/lastmiledelivery.md

-# Inventory management - Last mile delivery
+# Last mile delivery &dash; Intelligent Order

 _Last mile delivery_, also known as _last mile logistics_, is the transportation of goods from a distribution hub to the final delivery destination — the door of the customer.
 The goal of last mile delivery logistics is to deliver the packages as affordably, quickly and accurately as possible.